Updates to Patient Demographics - ECR.04

 - Estimated date of birth must not be submitted

 - If the date of birth is unknown record it as 1800/01/01

 - Day of birth "01" may mean the patient was born on the first of the month or the Client Registry does not have a valid day of birth on file

 - A correction can be made to the day "01" without looking at trusted documents if the patient confirms the day is incorrect

 A patient's gender may be updated when:

-Note: In the rare case that a patient's gender is unknown you may record it as "U".
+- In the rare instance that a client’s gender is not known, the gender may be recorded as “Unknown”

 Addresses in the Client Registry must be permanent home addresses and must not include special characters.
 Temporary addresses may be stored in your POS application in a temporary address section, but must not be sent to the Client Registry.

 In the following special circumstances record the patient's address as noted: